Authentication - Authenticate users with access tokens

 rooms that are part of groups.
 Let’s say a user has been given access to every

-room in their organization.
+product room in their tenants.

-rooms, but has no access to any design
+This user is able to enter product rooms, but has no access to any design

 rooms.

-Let’s say the user is invited to a design
+Let’s say the user is invited to a design room via share menu—how would we

 grant them access?

-We can’t give them access to every design
+We can’t give them access to every design room with a wildcard, as they

 should only have permission for one.